Introduction

 The dyncall library encapsulates architecture-, OS- and compiler-specific

-directly, the dyncall library provides a mechanism to push the function
+calling a function directly, the dyncall library provides a mechanism to

 The library comes in very handy to power flexible message systems, dynamic